treeverse/lakeFS/docs/enterprise/getstarted/install.md

   </div>
   <div markdown="1" id="saml">
-### SAML (Azure AD)

-The following example will walk you through the deployment of lakeFS Enterprise with SAML integration using Azure AD as the IDP.
-The following example uses SAML, a common setup, although Azure Entra also supports OIDC.

-**Note:** Active Directory Federation Services (AD FS) can be configured the same using SAML.
+The following `values` file will run lakeFS Enterprise with SAML using Azure AD as the IDP.
+The example uses Azure AD over SAML which is a common setup, although Azure AD also supports OIDC.
+You can use this example to configure Active Directory Federation Services (AD FS) with SAML.

 {: .note }
+> The full SAML configurations explained [here][lakefs-sso-enterprise-spec-saml].

 ### Azure App Configuration
+{: .no_toc}

 1. Create an Enterprise Application with SAML toolkit - see [Azure quickstart](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/add-application-portal)
 1. Add users: **App > Users and groups**: Attach users and roles from their existing AD users